pattarai/brand/README.md

-# Outreach-Committee
+# Pattarai Media
-This repo consists all the designs of Pattarai - Outreach Committee.
+This repo consists all the designs of Pattarai - Outreach.